g0dswisdom/frostgo/README.md

 # Documentation
 We're currently working on our documentation.
 For now, explore the example below to create new commands.

-Additionally, check out the command examples in the `examples` folder for guidance.
+You can also check out the command examples in the `examples` folder.

 You can also use [this](https://pkg.go.dev/github.com/g0dswisdom/frostgo) for API reference.
 # Selfbot example